rootiest/zippy_guides/guides/macros.md

 start_print EXTRUDER_TEMP={first_layer_temperature[initial_extruder]} BED_TEMP={first_layer_bed_temperature[initial_extruder]}
 ```

+> Note: You should use the `Klipper` flavor in PrusaSlicer to get the most out of Klipper's features.
+This can be found in the "Printer Settings" tab under "General" and is called "G-code Flavor".
+>
 > Note: PrusaSlicer recently changed their placeholder/variable formatting.
 The above applies to PrusaSlicer 2.5.0.
 For previous versions the SuperSlicer example below should be compatible.
 >
-> Note: It is recommended to enable the "Label Objects" option in the slicer settings.
+> Note: It is recommended to enable the "Label Objects" option in the PrusaSlicer settings.
 This can be found in the "Print Settings" tab under "Output Options" and is called "Label Objects".
 This will allow you to use the exclude_object feature and, if you have a probe, the adaptive meshing feature.
 >
 > For more information on adaptive meshing, see the [Adaptive Meshing Notes](#adaptive-meshing-notes) section below.